 So, why not join me for one of my workshops and bring a sense of balance, health, and happiness into your life and your surroundings?

 I have over twenty years’ experience teaching ancient history and have been in and out of the floral profession for over 25 years.
 I hold a floral design certificate from the Covent Garden Academy of Flowers, London.
 To see some of my designs have a look at the gallery page of this website.
+I also help out Tiger Lily Florists, Las Vegas, Nevada during busy seasons: Christmas, Valentine's Day, and Mother's Day.

 I have undertaken several outreach projects, including recreating a Roman Garden with the Trust for Thanet Archaeology and a workshop recreating Roman flower crowns with the Canterbury Flower Club, UK.
 Both of these projects were generously supported by the Institute of Classical Studies, London, Public Engagement Fund.
 Images from these are also on my gallery page.